adamkramer/shape_shift/README.md

 3. Use the proxy to connect to the site and iterate through various user-agents reading the data returned
 4. Compare for outliers and highlight to the user

-Will identify whether server alters it's response depending on geolocation of source IP / User-Agent which is presented.
+Will identify whether server alters its response depending on geolocation of source IP / user-agent which is presented.
 Useful for triage during web based malware analysis.

 Usage: shape_shift.py (url) - where url is the site which is to be analysed